zrichardlee/crisis/_docs/i-want-to-help/3D printing.md

 ---
-title: Android
+title: 3D Printing
-category: Devices
+category: I Want To Help ️😇
-order: 2
+order: 3
 ---

+**This page will be about providing help by providing your 3D printer**

 Use ChatApp on all of your Android devices.
 Every version is supported.